maduwatas/Vin-HkE/README.md

 ------------- | ------------- | ------------- | -------------
 ![](./images/userProfile.png?raw=true "User data") | ![](./images/power.png?raw=true "User data") | ![](./images/hr.png?raw=true "Threshold data") | ![](./images/nutricion.png?raw=true "Threshold data")

-Some data is imported from the karoo user profile.
+Some data are imported from the karoo user profile.
 This data is not editable, all other data can be edited within the supported values.
 The user's gender, weight, height and threshold data are necessary to adjust the calculations of calories burned in the activity.
 The nutritional data provides information on these calculations for different intensities.

 ### Alerts